Towards Deterministic Sub-0.5 us Response on Linux through Interrupt Isolation: Evaluation: Deterministic Execution with CPU Isolator

 \subsection{Timestamp counter based GPIO toggling test}

 In addition to the external signal generator driven experiment, we implemented a timestamp counter-based GPIO toggling program.
-In this setup, the output signal is generated periodically by continuously reading the CPU timestamp counter (\texttt{CNTVCT\_EL0}) and flipping the GPIO at predefined intervals, eliminating the need for an external signal source.
+In this setup, the output signal is generated periodically by continuously reading the CPU timestamp counter (\texttt{CNTVCT\_EL0}) and flipping the GPIO at predefined intervals, eliminating the need for an external signal source as shown in Figure~\ref{fig:oscilloscopets}.

 The long-term experiment was conducted for 24 hours under both CPU-isolated and non-isolated environments.
 The results are summarized in Table~\ref{tab:latency-comparison1}, also showing that the isolator achieves sub-microsecond determinism, while PREEMPT-RT Linux suffers from significantly larger latency as shown in Figure~\ref{fig:islcountergpio} and Figure~\ref{fig:linuxcountergpio} .